 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4827.
 In the second part, students will design simple systems using the principles learned in EEE 4827.

-Course Code: EEE 4829Course Title: Measurement and InstrumentationCredit Hours: 3Contact Hours: 3 per Week
+Course Code: EEE 4827Course Title: Measurement and Instrumentation transducers and data transmission.

+Credit Hours: 3Contact Hours: 3 per Week